-In the meantime many African American churches started to grow skeptical of a purely worldly political solution to family problems.
-As new and renewed churches grew and obtained better educated leaders, their ability to speak out their faith against the cultural elite’s secularism grew.
-They increasingly have turned toward leading the whole U.S. community toward a holistic vision of civil equality, private enterprise, moral disciplines and faith-based solutions.
-Their responses to the poor treatment of Michael Brown in Ferguson, Missouri and Eric Garner in Staten Island, New York are not less than a call for civil rights, but more than simply a political solution.
-The highly educated African American pastorate form the nucleus of a new “post-civil rights generation” that has taken up, in effect, the Booker T. Washington legacy, which itself was rooted in a Christian movement for personal holiness.
+In the meantime, many African American churches started to grow skeptical of a purely worldly political solution to family problems.
+As new and renewed churches grew and obtained better-educated leaders, their ability to speak out their faith against the cultural elite’s secularism grew.
+They increasingly have turned toward leading the whole U.S. community toward a holistic vision of civil equality, private enterprise, moral disciplines, and faith-based solutions.
+Their responses to the poor treatment of Michael Brown in Ferguson, Missouri, and Eric Garner in Staten Island, New York are not less than a call for civil rights, but more than simply a political solution.
+The highly educated African American pastorate forms the nucleus of a new “post-civil rights generation” that has taken up, in effect, the Booker T. Washington legacy, which itself was rooted in a Christian movement for personal holiness.

 So, the true heirs of the Moynihan Report are these post-civil rights religious leaders and believers.
 They also emphasize the importance of the family as did Moynihan.
 However, they differ from the Moynihan of the 1960s in the means of progress, emphasizing a faith-based dimension and an asset perspective.
 They are picking up the mantle of Bookers T. Washington.
 Moynihan himself also later spoke up for a different means for curing poverty and family breakup and attacked the lowering of moral standards, a “defining deviancy down.”
 His moral message was not far from that of the new African American church leaders.